 Although everything was going well and Uber was attracting more customers and profit, there were still a few limitations:

-- The use of data warehouse became too expensive as data compilation had to be extended to involve more and more data.
+- The use of data warehouses became too expensive as data compilation had to be extended to involve more and more data.
 So, to free up more space for new data, older and obsolete data had to be deleted.

 - Uber’s Big Data platform wasn’t scalable horizontally.
 Its prime goal was to focus on the critical business needs for centralized data access.